How to Understand and Use the Planners’ Resolutions

-Planners contract through public officials to create planning and accompanying zoning regulations.
+Planners are sales people who contract through public officials to create planning and accompanying zoning regulations.
 They often recommend conservation easements, open spaces, zoning regulations, walkable communities, grant money and more.
 Any of these can infringe on your property rights.

 The Planners’ Resolutions are simply common sense: